 I spent two weeks in Iceland.
 Not for beaches, comfort, or experiences of the epicurean variety – but for a breath-taking, life-affirming, and soul-enriching escape.
 To feel small in this huge world and to leave behind the things that keep us distracted back at home.

 There are some places our imagination can never construct for us.
 That’s Iceland.

-We heart dogs.
+I heart dogs.

 Jökulsárlón was almost other worldy in its appearance.
 We did our best to capture it, but it’s simply too big and epic to be constrained in a 2D world.
 We camped on the shores that night and were oft awakened by the splitting, churning, cracking, and flipping of massive icebergs.
 It was an incredible experience.
 It was also cold.
 Coffee kept us warm.

 Two of our best buds, Josh and Zach, went to Iceland a few years ago and brought back with them photos and tales of an old plane wreck.
 We made it our quest to hunt down the same wreck and photograph it ourselves.
 Many hours in the months leading up to the trip were spent on Google Earth looking for the wreck.
 It was finally found and we had our bearings.
 After a few hours walking on these lonely black sand beaches, we could see the faint image of an aluminum tube.